onespacemedia/cms/docs/walkthrough.md

 'cms.apps.pages.context_processors.pages',
 ```

-Add the CMS middleware to your MIDDLEWARE:
+Add the CMS middleware to your `MIDDLEWARE`:

 ```python
 MIDDLEWARE = [